 Doing work with just one lineage can already release many blockages.
 You can choose to work with the line of women who came before your two grandmothers.
 Or perhaps you would like to start with the line of men who came before your two grandfathers.

-Ancestral Medicine explains a lot about this work.
-An easy way to visualize your blood lineage is seeing it as five basic spans.
+Ancestral Medicine offers an easy way to visualize your blood lineage by seeing it as five basic spans.

 - lineage before the ancestral guides (collective human ancestors 200,000 BC)